 You need to have good warm weather gear, quality trekking boots and a day pack.
 Make sure your boots have good ankle support and won’t give you blisters.
 You need to be able to walk in them for up to 10 hours.

-Throughout the trek, temperatures are usually mid to low twenties, but can drop down to zero at night, depending on the time of year.
+Throughout the trek, temperatures are usually mid to low 20s, but can drop down to zero at night, depending on the time of year.
 It can get up to minus 30 degrees on the summit night.
 I highly recommend hiring the sleeping bag and the down jacket from our local crew in Tanzania.
-The down jacket is Mountain Equipment brand, which is used on many six thousand meter plus climbs by mountaineers and keeps you absolutely toasty warm even at minus thirty.
+The down jacket is Mountain Equipment brand, which is used on many six thousand meter plus climbs by mountaineers and keeps you absolutely toasty warm even at -30°C.

 Also, ensure you have good thermals and a quality rain jacket.
 Even though it’s not raining, it helps to break the wind.
 Once you book the trek a full list of gear will be sent, so make sure you go through it thoroughly.

 I did bring trekking poles, and that’s another piece of gear I highly recommend – even if you are someone who doesn’t usually use trekking poles.
 Not so much for the uphill, but more for the downhill.
 You descend quite quickly and the ground is covered in scree, which is really quite slippery.
 Having poles takes some pressure off your knees and ankles and provides more stability.
 I carried a 35 litre day pack.
 Make sure you choose one that has good hip and back support.

 What type of clothing did you wear?
 Did you wear trekking pants?

 I wore quick dry trekking pants, and most days I wore shorts because it’s actually quite warm.
 Even though it’s in the middle of winter, it can be quite exposed throughout the trek.
 Sun cream and a good broad-brimmed hat is also really important because there aren’t many trees.
 You are exposed to the sun almost every day apart from the last day when you’re coming down through the rainforest.